 Accessible and Inclusive: As a completely free event, Barnegat Bay Day ensures that families and individuals from all backgrounds can participate in learning, discovery, and fun, removing financial barriers to environmental education.

-Atlantic City Electric: Atlantic City Electric provides safe, reliable energy to southern New Jersey communities while supporting environmental stewardship and sustainability initiatives across the region.
+Atlantic City Electric (Sponsor): Atlantic City Electric provides safe, reliable energy to southern New Jersey communities while supporting environmental stewardship and sustainability initiatives across the region.

 Barnegat Light First Aid Squad: This volunteer organization provides emergency medical services and first aid to the Barnegat Light community, ensuring public safety and health.